matthias-park/advanced-react-patterns/README.md

 Each pattern is implemented and discussed via **a pull request**. **View** the PRs. **Read** the descriptions.
 Read the **comments**.
 Like you do at work!

-## Coming from my Udemy Course?

-- The branch we start off from is branch `clean-slate`.
-[See branch](https://github.com/ohansemmanuel/advanced-react-patterns-ultrasimplified/tree/clean-slate)
-- The development DEMO site lives here: https://dev-advanced-react-patterns-ultrasimplified.netlify.com/

 ## But I'm just a beginner.
 Isn't this too advanced?

 Every implementation is well explained with comments, diagrams and notes (in progress).
 You've got this.